-The Medical School receives approximately 200-300 applications each year for the Graduate Entry Medicine - MBChB course.
+The Medical School receives approximately 250-350 applications each year for the Graduate Entry Medicine - MBChB course.
 The approved target intake is 15 Home students.
 There are no places on this programme for Overseas students.
-The number of offers made each year for the five year programme is determined by the number of students who can be made unconditional offers and the number of students who have been offered deferred entry in the preceding admissions cycle.
+The number of offers made each year for this four-year programme is determined by the number of students who can be made unconditional offers and the number of students who have been offered deferred entry in the preceding admissions cycle.
+Unconditional offers are only made when an applicant has already fulfilled all of the Academic entry requirements.